 Eid-e-Miladun Nabi will be celebrated with traditional religious zeal and fervor across Pakistan in the month of Rabi ul Awal.
 The projected date for Eid ul Milad un Nabi 2022 in Pakistan is 7 October 2022.

 Please note that the date may vary depending on when the first day of Rabi ul Awal is observed.

 12 Rabi ul Awal 2022 date in Pakistan

 The date for the 12th day of Rabi ul Awal this year will depend upon the location and sighting of the moon.

-Should Rabi Ul Awwal begins from October 8, 12 Rabi ul Awal will fall on October 19 in Pakistan.
-But if the third Islamic month commences from October 9, 12 Rabi ul Awal will be on October 20.
+Should Rabi Ul Awwal begins on September 26, 12 Rabi ul Awal will fall on October 7 in Pakistan.
+But if the third Islamic month commences on September 27, 12 Rabi ul Awal will be on October 8.

 Eid Milad-un-Nabi is a public holiday in Pakistan.
 All government and semi-government offices, and most private offices, businesses, shopping malls, post offices and educational institutions are closed on this day.
 Important buildings and mosques are illuminated at night to mark the public holiday.